attainu/project-maneshwar-mehra-au6/README.md

 # Further changes :

-We can also add, some very exciting and helpful features in the program.by just making some changes in  our ```Vehicle.py```.
+We can also add, some very exciting and helpful features in the program by just making some changes in  our ```Vehicle.py``` class.